rustlecho/Connect-Four-Board-Game/README.md

 ## Copyright and Authorship:
 Author: Russell

+1. The code in this repository is written as part of an ongoing research with Nanyang Technological University.
-1. This repository, including all its contents, is protected by copyright laws.
+2. This repository, including all its contents, is protected by copyright laws.
 If you wish to use, modify, or distribute any part of this repository, please contact [Russell] at [rcho002@e.ntu.edu.sg] for more details.
-2. For potential collaboration, please contact the author as well.
+3. For potential collaboration, please contact the author as well.

 ## Connect Four Game